 Gerry Borreggine agreed that this addition has strengthened the chain's position in the market: "We are now reaching a customer, satisfying a segment of the market, that up to this point we had not broached."

 But even highly branded products don't sell themselves.
 40 Winks is known for its employee-training program.
 An extensive sales training curriculum, designed much like a college course, adds value to the name brand products, low prices and clean, attractive stores offered by 40 Winks, observers agree.
-"They spend a lot of time training sales people . . . much more so than most sleep shops and department stores," said Bob Moore, vice president of sales at Serta.
+"They spend a lot of time training salespeople . . . much more so than most sleep shops and department stores," said Bob Moore, vice president of sales at Serta.

 "Our sales people not only know our products but they know the competitors' products," reported Gerry Borreggine.
 "Without that knowledge they can't explain [to customers] the added benefits of our products or pricing"

 But imparting product knowledge goes hand-in-hand with teaching the 40 Winks sales philosophy, Dugan stressed.
 "Our goal is to make it simple for customers to understand," she continued.
-"Buying bedding can seem overwhelming; consumers are often frustrated or disgusted.
+"Buying bedding and futon mattresses can seem overwhelming; consumers are often frustrated or disgusted.
 If we can gain their trust, if we really help the customer, that's how we win the sales battle."